Codesota · Agentic · OpenRouter trendsOne year of weekly token dataSnapshot · 2026-04-14

 OpenRouter's rankings page ships a full year of weekly token data per vendor.
-We analyzed it.
-The story is brutal: while benchmark leaderboards talk about Claude, GPT-5, and Gemini, the actual inference market has shifted somewhere else entirely.
-Chinese open-weight labs went from a rounding error to more than half of the tracked flow in twelve months, and the total market is up 11×.
+We analysed it.
+While benchmark leaderboards argue about Claude, GPT-5 and Gemini, the actual inference market has shifted somewhere else entirely — Chinese open-weight labs went from a rounding error to more than half of the tracked flow in twelve months, and the total market is up 11.1×.

 Stacked share of total OpenRouter top-9 token volume.
-This is the "how many tokens" view — it undercounts premium vendors whose tokens cost 10–30× more.
-See the spend-share chart below for the dollar shape.
+The “how many tokens” view — it undercounts premium vendors whose tokens cost 10–30× more.
+The dollar view is § 02.

 0%25%50%75%100%2025-042025-062025-082025-092025-112026-012026-032026-04googleanthropicOtheropenaiminimaxdeepseekz-aixiaomiqwenx-ai

-Same weeks, same vendors, but each vendor's token count is multiplied by its current average blended $/M (computed from the live model catalog weighted by real usage).
-This is the "how much money" view.
-Anthropic's token share is 12.3% but its dollar share is 45.8% — that gap is the whole premium-lane thesis.
+Same weeks, same vendors — each vendor's token count is multiplied by its current average blended $/M, computed from the live model catalog weighted by real usage.
+The “how much money” view.
+Anthropic's token share is 12.3% but its dollar share is 46.3% — that gap is the whole premium-lane thesis.

 0%25%50%75%100%2025-042025-062025-082025-092025-112026-012026-032026-04anthropicopenaigooglez-aixiaomiminimaxqwendeepseekx-aiOther